neilo40/indigo_troubleshooting/README.md

  **Table 1:** Selected EEPROM pinout

 Using the scope, Vcc was measured at 4.48v which seems low but may be ok.
 I didn't try it with the DMM.
-The docs indicate that there must be a stable 4.75v for VCCOk to assert
+The docs indicate that there must be a stable 4.75v for VCCOk to assert.

-On power-on or reset, CS goes high to 5.12v for slightly under 200ms then stays low Probing DO caused the LED to go amber (POST begins) and the chime to sound.
+On power-on or reset, CS goes high to 5.12v for slightly under 200ms then stays low.

+Probing DO caused the LED to go amber (POST begins) and the chime to sound.
 The LED does not go green at this stage.
-Extra capcitance due to probe?
+Extra capcitance due to probe? bad joint? luck?
 Removing the probe causes the green LED to stay on, but reset switch now sets the LED to amber.

 Unfortunately picking this up the following day, I was not able to get the chime again.

-I captured these waveforms showing the full CS (blue) enabled section with plenty of activity on DO (yellow) and SK (purple)
+I captured these waveforms showing the full CS (yellow) enabled section with plenty of activity on DO (blue) and SK (purple)

 ![full waveform](pictures/CPU_config_full_with_clock.png)

-Checking ModeClock (SK), it should be MasterClock / 256.
+Checking ModeClock (SK), it's frequency should be MasterClock's / 256.
 I measured SK as being 292KHz which is exactly what we would expect with a MasterClock at 75MHz for 150MHz R4400

 ![SK freq](pictures/CPU_config_sk_period.png)